IKIM-Essen/RiboSnake/README.md

 Then run the snakemake command like above with the addition of the storage flag:

     snakemake --cores $N --use-conda --shared-fs-usage none

+#### 4.1 Execution with container

+If you want to run the workflow by executing the environments inside a container instead of using conda, you can use snakemakes own containerization function.
+For this, you first need to install apptainer in your snakemake environment of choice.
+Then run

+    snakemake --containerize > containerization/Dockerfile

+to create a dockerfile.
+Then create an apptainer definition file with

+    python containerization/dockerfile_to_singularity.py containerization/Dockerfile --output containerization/my_container.def

+Now you can generate a .sif file by running

+    apptainer build containerization/my_container.sif containerization/my_container.def

+To run the workflow activate your snakemake environment (that holds apptainer as well) with conda, as you usually do.
+Then you can run the workflow with

+    snakemake --cores all --software-deployment-method conda apptainer --shared-fs-usage none

+If you need to mount a database, that is stored somewhere else then your current working environment you can mount it by adding the flag:

+    --singularity-args "--bind /path/to/the/database"

+Please note that if you do this, you need to create all the environments once with conda, before using apptainer!

 ### Step 5: Investigate results